|Register now!||Lodging Information||Agenda|

 Late Registration Rate (beginning May 1): $575 for NASRO members and $625 for non-members.

-Any cancellation or transfer made by a participant must be in writing.
+Any cancellation or transfer requests must be e-mailed to Mike Couey at firstname.lastname@example.org.
 If the registration fee has already been paid, a credit will be applied for a future training course unless a refund is specifically requested by the agency at the time of cancellation.
-A $50.00 administrative fee will be applied for any refund processed.
-A $25.00 transfer fee will be charged for any course location or attendee transfer.
-Cancellations made by or after July 7, 2017, or no-shows, will forfeit all registration fees.
+A $50 administrative fee will be applied for any refund processed.
+A $25 transfer fee will be charged for any course location or attendee transfer.
+Cancellations made on or after June 1, 2019, or no-shows, will forfeit all registration fees.